niall-byrne/python-in-a-box/README.md

   - `python manage.py runserver 0.0.0.0:8000` (for Django projects)
   - `FLASK_ENV=development flask run --host=0.0.0.0` (for Flask projects)

-> Besure to bind to 0.0.0.0 inside the container to expose the container to your host machine
+> Be sure to bind to 0.0.0.0 inside the container to expose the service to your host machine

 ### Adding Databases